gcolgate/gcolgate/To do.md

 1) Downloading new art to the server folders don't make the server aware of them unless you restart Cheat: added button to refresh for now

+2) make all tiles at same Z be sorted, add widget to sort them.
+Cease using Z for this alone so they can be at the same Z.. added sort order, need to add widget

+3) Threed scroll is hacky but no longer flaky, deprioritized

+4) setting +z and -z buttons are broken due to mouseclicks beind disable.
+UI issue since the + and - buttons are in the way a lot

 5) Scaling is terribly implemented.
         New method: when hovered, show 8 pins as new models the pin moves the coordinates so that the pin is in the new mouse point